KrisanatA/animbook/README.md

 label <- c("Top 20%", "20-40", "40-60", "60-80", "80-100", "not listed")

 animbook <- anim_prep(data = osiris, id = ID, values = sales, time = year, color = japan, label = label)
+#> You can now pass the object to the plot function.

 # kangaroo plot
 kangaroo_plot(animbook)
+#> You can now used the animbook::anim_animate() function to transforemd it
+#>           to an animated object.
 ```

 <img src="man/figures/README-unnamed-chunk-5-1.png" width="100%" />